Polygraph Laws Regarding Admissibility

 1923 – Frye v.
 United States

-First, it is important to note this case was in 1923.
-There was no polygraph & lie detection as we understand it today.
+First, it is important to note that this case was in 1923.
+There was no polygraph or lie detection technology as we understand it today.
 The test was called the Systolic Blood Pressure Deception Test and only measured the rising and falling of blood pressure during questions.
 The court decided that to be admitted as evidence, “the thing by which a deduction is being made must be sufficiently established to have gained general acceptance in the particular field in which it belongs.”

-Polygraph & lie detection technology was literally still in its infancy during this case.
+Polygraph technology was literally still in its infancy during this case, so there were no polygraph laws.
 The final ruling was that the Systolic Blood Pressure Deception Test had not yet achieved acceptance with the physiological and psychological authorities of that time in history.
-Result.
-For the next 50+ years, all deception tests were indeed inadmissible based on the precedent set with Frye v.
-United States.

 1975 – United States v.
 Oliver